-Note: When replacing a clock, only use a single channel clock.
+Note: When replacing a clock, only use a single channel clock for the HE CB25/33 and a two channel clock for the HE SY25 boiler.
 Refer to Section 2.9 and 4.9.

 - 1. Gain access behind the control panel as described in Section 8.1. - 2.
 Remove the two screws securing the clock cover at the rear of the control panel. - 3.
 Disconnect the wiring from the clock. - 4.
 Remove the clock retaining screws and withdraw the clock from the control panel. - 5.
 Fit the new clock, ensuring the wires are connected correctly.
 Refer to Section 4.9. - 6.
 Re-assemble in reverse order.
 Refer to the User's instructions and the boiler's control cover to set the clock.